REIS0/dotfiles/README.md

 # Dotfiles

-These are my config files, some of them I don't use anymore but I like to keep them.
+These are my config files, some I don't use anymore but I like to keep them.

 ### How to use them